zsdotkr/pico-rmii-ethernet/README.md

 ## <U>Issues in original repository</U>
 #### RMII RX side SM implementation in original repo is incomplete to meet CRS/DV pattern of RMII V1.2
-* Most Ethernet PHY adopt RMII V1.2
+* Many Ethernet transceiver adopt RMII V1.2
     * CRS/DV output can be toggled at end of frame if RMII v1.2 is adopted (red circle at image)
     * CRS/DV toggling occur more frequently with larger frames or higher frame rates.
     * Refer [AN-1405 from TI] for more technical details
         ![image](doc/crsdv.jpg)

-* LAN8720 also seems to adopt RMII v1.2 even though it does not mention it in their document
+* LAN8720 seems to use RMII v1.2 even though they does not mention it in their document
     * Packets are lost frequently when running `ping RP2040_IP -s 1450 -i 0.1`
     * Packets are not lost when running `ping RP2040_IP -s 1000 -i 0.1`

-    * I can also see TCP retransmissions happening in the original http server example as well
+* But transceiver such as KSZ8081 mentions they are using RMII v1.2 in their document clearly.

 * So ***Using CRS/DV as an interrupt source to determine the end-of-frame*** in the original repo is inadequate, even though the original version gives us inspiration for how to use RMII at RP2040